Our candy floss recipe is fluffy, sweet, and fuss-free.

-- Clip on a candy thermometer, stop stirring, and heat to 320°F (160°C).
+- Clip on a candy thermometer, stop stirring, and heat to 160°C (320°F).
 Pour the molten liquid into a shallow heatproof container.
-Add the extract and food coloring (if using) and stir well.
+Add the extract and food colouring (if using) and stir well.

 - Line your work table with parchment.
-I also spread parchment on the floor around the table to catch any stray bits of flying sugar.
+You might also want to spread parchment or old newspaper on the floor around the table to catch any stray bits of flying sugar.

 You might also like…

 Parenting advice, hot topics, best buys and family finance tips delivered straight to your inbox.

 Jessica Dady is Food Editor at GoodTo and has over 11 years of experience as a digital editor, specialising in all things food, recipes, and SEO.
 From the must-buy seasonal food hampers and advent calendars for Christmas to the family-friendly air fryers that’ll make dinner time a breeze, Jessica loves trying and testing various food products to find the best of the best for the busy parents among us.
 Over the years of working with GoodTo, Jessica has had the privilege of working alongside Future’s Test Kitchen to create how-to videos exclusively for GoodtoEat - as well as writing, testing, and shooting her own recipes.
 When she’s not embracing the great outdoors with her family at the weekends, Jessica enjoys baking up a storm in the kitchen with her favourite bakes being chocolate chip cookies, cupcakes, and a tray of gooey chocolate brownies.